Hearing Conservation Services

-Workplace INTEGRA provides audiological surveillance for in-house testing programs using our proprietary review software.
-With an audiologist plant visit, we can provide a comprehensive OSHA review of your hearing conservation program and recordkeeping functions.
-This includes reviewing sound surveys, noise control documentation, posting requirements, technician certifications, equipment calibrations, hearing protection inventory, annual education, and OSHA 300 Logging.
-We can also screen medical referrals including record review and/or personal employee interview and retest if required.
-A sound survey at time of visit is optional.
+Workplace INTEGRA provides audiological surveillance for industrial hearing conservation programs using our proprietary review software for in-house testing programs, in plant, clinic and mobile van settings.
+An occupational audiologist consultation can provide a comprehensive OSHA compliance review of your hearing conservation program and recordkeeping functions.
+This includes reviewing noise control documentation, signage posting, conducting/reviewing noise surveys technician certifications, equipment calibrations, hearing protection inventory, annual education, and OSHA 300 Logging.

 OSHA 300 Logging Review: A complete on-site review of all possible OSHA 300 logging for hearing loss is available.

 Employee Education Programs: We provide assistance with or will conduct on-site programs as required by the Noise Standard.

 Hearing Protection Evaluation and Recommendations: An evaluation of protectors, their usage, distribution, training, and cost-effective options is available.

 Employee Follow-up and Counseling after Testing: Audiologists are available to meet with employees to complete required notifications, medical referrals, and/or hearing protection fitting and education.